It all starts with Bitcoin, a (₿TC) ‘cryptocurrency' based on blockchain distributed ledger technology (DLT).

 There is a lot of hoopla, hype and hysteria hovering around in a congested cryptoverse, it's easy to get lost.

 Let's look at how bitcoin stands on its own “two fees” apart from ETH, LTC and its distant token cousin, BCH.

 Digesting a full slice of humble BTC pie ingredients baked with upfront fundamentals will be invaluable.

 Bitcoin may be lightning in a bottle, but the category creating crypto coin requires user-adoption at its core.

-MTC's resourceful flagship review on bitcoin contains seven different facets and factors to press play on.
+MTC's resourceful flagship review on bitcoin contains five different facets and factors to press play on.

 - What is Money (Bitcoin's durability, acceptability, divisibility, portability, limited supply and uniformity)